 The bylaws should specify that there is a two one-year consecutive term maximum that members may serve in roles as the President or Treasurer.
-In addition, the bylaws should address the restriction that only one member of a family may serve as an officer at the same time, unless parents are serving as cochairs in the same office which limits the family's vote to one.
+In addition, the bylaws should address the restriction that only one member of a family may serve as an officer at the same time, unless parents are serving as co-chairs in the same office which limits the family's vote to one.

 Employees of the District shall not serve in a financial capacity of a booster or other parent organization.
 Financial capacity includes holding positions of treasurer, fundraising chairperson, or serving as a check signer.
-Officers should be elected on an annual basis.